base2solutions/DevOpsHandbook/Packer/AWS/jenkins-deployment.md

 ##### Builders Parameter Options
 3 Options for defining variables / configuring builders parameters.
 Choose the option that makes sense for your project.

-Option 3 would not be appropriate for storing your template in a public repository.
+Option 3. would not be appropriate for templates stored in public repositories but is fine for private repositories.

-a.
+After choosing your method, reference the `Variable Guide` to help identify your variables/builders parameters.

+Option 1.
 Set variables from the command line during packer build:
 ```
 packer build \
 -var 'aws_region=us-west-1' \